Water-Material Cycle and How Our Everyday Life Choices Impact it _ Netizen Me

 What occurs when human activities impact it?

-One of the critical outcomes of deforestation is the release of stored carbon into the atmosphere.
+One critical outcome of deforestation is the release of stored carbon into the atmosphere.
 Trees act as carbon sinks, absorbing and storing carbon dioxide.
 When forests are cleared, this stored carbon is released, contributing to the greenhouse effect and exacerbating climate change.
 The once-sustainable rainforest, capable of self-regulation, becomes vulnerable to degradation, compromising its resilience and long-term viability.
 The interconnected impacts of deforestation underscore the need for sustainable land-use practices to preserve the essential balance within rainforest ecosystems.

 How can sustainability be restored?